Contents

 Day 2: National Archaeological Museum of Athens

-Their subway system is pretty easy to use, safe, and very clean!
+We took the Athens subway system here, and it is pretty easy to use, safe, and very clean!

-Some well-known pieces to see is the Mask of Agamemnon ( gold funeral mask) the bronze statue of Zeus or Poseidon, Aphrodite, Pan Eros complex, The Kore and Kouros, the Horse and jockey, and more.
+Some well-known pieces to see are the Mask of Agamemnon ( gold funeral mask), the bronze statue of Zeus or Poseidon, Aphrodite, Pan Eros complex, The Kore and Kouros, the Horse and Jockey, and more.

 Address: 28is Oktovriou 44, Athina 106 82, Greece

-If you’re hungry, there was a cafe close to the museum called right off the property that Google is calling “Quality Restaurant”.
-It’s nothing fancy, but the food was good and they had a really good Greek coffee.
+Athens Tip: If you’re hungry, there was a cafe close to the museum called right off the property that Google is calling “Quality Restaurant.”
+It’s nothing fancy, but the food was good, and they had a really good Greek coffee.

-Day 3: Temple of Zeus, Zappio and Panathenaic Stadium
+Day 3: Temple of Zeus, Zappeion, and Panathenaic Stadium

 Temple of Olympian Zeus

-With 4 days in Athens, seeing the Temple of Zeus is a must-see!
-This was by far one of my favorite ruins.
+The Temple of Olympian Zeus was by far one of my favorite ruins.
 Why?
 I just loved the way the Corinthian columns stood and all the detail you could see.

 This temple was also one of the largest in the time era.
-The temple had 20 columns on the side and 3 rows of 8 on the end.
-Around 5 AD deterioration started due to natural causes and human activity and of the original 104 columns, 16 had survived until 1852.
+The Temple of Zeus had 20 columns on the side and 3 rows of 8 on the end.

-A storm made one column fall over and can be seen laying on the ground!
-If you’re in this area, you will also get to see Hadrian’s arch and gate.
+A storm made one column fall over and can be seen lying on the ground!
+If you’re in this area, you will also get to see Hadrian’s arch and gate while walking to The Temple of Olympian Zeus.

 Address: Athens 105 57, Greece

-Next, we walked over to the Zapieron but didn’t spend much time here.
-There was some event going on so we just went in, snapped a couple of photos, and left to get some food.
-The restaurant is right next to it called Aegli Cafe.
+Next, walk over to the Zappeion.
+We didn’t spend much time here since there was an event going on.
+We snapped a couple of photos and left to get lunch.

 Address: Leof.
 Vasilissis Olgas, Athina 105 57, Greece